For the latest EFMN updates during COVID-19 pandemic, click here.

 We are committed to delivering our mission during the COVID-19 outbreak and will keep you up to date on our support of the epilepsy community.
 You will also find helpful resources and information related to the outbreak and the epilepsy community.

-The Epilepsy Foundation of Minnesota (EFMN) is committed to staying in contact and keeping you up to date on our response plan for COVID-19.
+Our St. Paul team is working remotely and available using electronic methods.
+We continue to provide programming and services to our entire service area including all of Minnesota and eastern North Dakota.
+The entire Epilepsy Foundation of Minnesota (EFMN) team is committed to staying in contact and keeping you up to date on our response plan for COVID-19.
 The health and well-being of the epilepsy community is our top priority.
 Please use this page to stay updated with EFMN as we work on communicating important news and information to the community.

 If you have questions about any of these updates please contact us at firstname.lastname@example.org or 1.800.779.0777.
 We will continue to provided updates through our website and social media accounts.